-We have reviewed this note, making minor changes throughout.
+We have reviewed this document, making minor changes.

 PWA 1996: a quick guide to what it is and what works it covers

-A quick guide to the Party Wall etc. Act 1996 (PWA 1996), explaining what the Act does and what works the Act covers.
+A brief guide to the Party Wall etc. Act 1996 (PWA 1996), explaining what it does and what works it covers.

 This is one of a series of quick guides, see Quick guides.